Effective Coverage: Enlightening Sunshine State Residents On Florida Renters Insurance

 - How Much Does Renters Insurance Cost In Florida?

 - Does Renters Insurance In Florida Cover Dog Liability?

 - Bonus Section: Guide To Renting In Florida

 I'm New To Florida, My Home Out Of State Hasn't Sold, Can I Use My Homeowners Policy For Now?

-Many people have recently moved to Florida, and still own a home out-of-state.
+Many people move to Florida while still owning another home out-of-state.
 While your personal property and liability coverage travel with you when you travel, it’s different when you change your primary residence.
 Your homeowners policy may include a short period of overlap for coverage while you’re in the process of moving, but you’re only “in the process of moving” for a very short period of time.
-After that, you don’t have coverage at your new residence.
+After that, you don’t have coverage at your Florida residence.

 Each state has specific regulations as to what a policy must or must not cover, how claim settlement is handled, and more.
 Those regulations mean that you need a Florida renters insurance policy when you live in Florida.
 It’s that simple.
 While insuring the home you’re selling out-of-state is important, it doesn’t give you the protection you need for your new home and it doesn’t comply with landlord requirements.